RL8/the-music-besties/README.md

 # The Music Besties

-A personalized concierge application that helps users find their music tribe through AI-driven curation and matching.
+A personalized AI concierge application that helps users curate their music obsessions and find their music tribe through AI-driven recommendations.

 ## Project Overview